abhishek-kumar-code/Redfish_Public/docs/WhitePaper.md

 1. Modify the resource properties
 1. Generate a new ETag
 1. PATCH the modified resource including the If-Match header containing the last known ETag.
-1. If the supplied ETag no longer matches the object (something has changed since the read), the service will return 304 Not Modified.
+1. If the supplied ETag no longer matches the object (something has changed since the read), the service will return 412 Precondition Failed.
 The client should recover by repeating these steps.

 * Clients _should_ include an ETag when updating Setting Data to enable Providers to more efficiently detect changes and to prevent multi-client race conditions.